Divorced, kids grown, moving? Time for a pre-checkout checkup! | Federal News Network

 What’s power-of-attorney, of a medical directive?
 If you become seriously ill or injured, maybe in a vegetative state, do you want the hospital to take heroic measures to keep you alive?
 If you don’t make that decision beforehand, somebody who loves you — a spouse, adult child — may have to do it.
 And they may need the assurance, especially if other family members disagree, that they are acting as you directed.
 Grim stuff but these are grim times.
 Nobody alive has been through anything quite like this.

-So we asked tax and estate attorney Tom O’Rourke to appear on our Your Turn radio show.
-He’ll give you an update on wills, powers of attorney and the tax implications for your estate which, even if you don’t know it, you probably have.
-Here are some things you need to consider that we’ll talk about today:
+So we asked tax and estate attorney Tom O’Rourke, a frequent guest on our Your Turn radio show, for advice on wills, powers of attorney and the tax implications for your estate which, even if you don’t know it, you probably have.
+Here are some things you need to consider:

 “The basic estate plan includes powers or attorney and some mechanism for distributing your assets in the event of death.